<

 Place of Death: Pacific Grove, CA

-It is with great regret and sorrow that I must notify you of the death of our classmate, Joseph F. Watt on 24 July 2025, in Pacific Grove, CA
+It is with great regret and sorrow that I must notify you of the death of our classmate, Joe Watt, on 24 July 2025, in Monterey, CA.

 Well done, Joe.
 Be thou at peace.